Frombork: Modern history

 After the First Partition of Poland (1772) the town was taken over by the Kingdom of Prussia and in 1773 it became part of the newly established province of East Prussia.
 Following the unsuccessful Polish November Uprising, hundreds of Polish insurgents, including professors and students of the Wilno University, were interned in the town in 1832.
 With the unification of Germany in 1871, Frauenburg became part of the German Empire.
-The Preußische Ostbahn railway line was opened in 1899 connecting Elbing (present-day Elbląg) and Braunsberg (present-day Braniewo) via Frauenburg, leading further to the Russian border at Eydtkuhnen (present-day Chernyshevskoye).
+The Preußische Ostbahn railway line was opened in 1899 connecting Elbing (present-day Elbląg) and Braunsberg (present-day Braniewo) via Frauenburg, leading further to the Russian border at (present-day Chernyshevskoye).
 Passenger services on the railway line ceased in early 2006.

 After German surrender in World War II, sovereignty over the town was ceremoniously transferred to Polish authorities on August 5, 1945.
 The unilateral Soviet transfer of power to Poland was accepted according to the Potsdam Agreement, however, under preliminary terms.
 Towards and after the end of World War II the German inhabitants had either been evacuated or expelled in accordance with the Potsdam Agreement.
 The town was resettled by Poles, many of whom were expelleés from Polish areas annexed by the Soviet Union.

 In 1959, Frombork regained its city rights.
 Having been heavily (70%) damaged in World War II, it was rebuilt by Polish Boy Scouts and others in 1966–1973, in time for the 500th anniversary of Copernicus' birth.
 Between 1975 and 1998 Frombork was part of the Elbląg Voivodeship.

 Today, Frombork is regaining its importance as a tourist destination, aided by its key location just south of the frontier with the Russian Kaliningrad Oblast.
 Although the railway through Frombork closed in 2006, the port has seasonal ferry connections with Elbląg, Krynica Morska and Kaliningrad.